omundy/dig250-game-art-dev/reference-sheets/Unity-Introduction.md

 --- | ---
 [Scene](https://docs.unity3d.com/Manual/CreatingScenes.html) | A collection of game objects.
 Think of a scene like a level.
 [Scene view](https://docs.unity3d.com/Manual/UsingTheSceneView.html) | The editable view of the scene; Your “working space” where you build and edit objects in your game.
-[Game view](https://docs.unity3d.com/Manual/GameView.html) | What your players see when they run your game.
-Shows what is rendered from the Camera(s) in your game.
+[Game view](https://docs.unity3d.com/Manual/GameView.html) | Shows what is rendered from the Camera(s) and thus what your players see when they run your game.
+The Game view can simulate different screen ratios and devices, which are available in your Build settings.
 [Asset](https://docs.unity3d.com/Manual/AssetWorkflow.html) | A game file (texture, scripts, etc.).
 All assets are stored in a project’s Assets folder and are visible in the [Project window](https://docs.unity3d.com/Manual/ProjectView.html).
 [Project window](https://docs.unity3d.com/Manual/ProjectView.html) | The Project is where you can access and manage all the assets that belong to your project.
 You can add them by dragging them to the Scene or the Hierarchy.
 [Hierarchy window](https://docs.unity3d.com/Manual/Hierarchy.html) | The Hierarchy contains a list of every GameObject in the current Scene.
 As objects are added and removed in the Scene, they will appear and disappear from the Hierarchy as well.